pratapkumarraju/slate/source/index.html.md

 	All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.

-Note: If you are using the Java,Dowload the pCloudy java connector jar from the link-
+<b>Note:</b> If you are using the Java,Dowload the pCloudy java connector jar from the link-
  <a href="http://pcloudy-content-distribution.s3.amazonaws.com/index.html" target = "_blank"> pCloudy java Connector</a>

 ###
 Parameter |  Description
 --------- |  -----------
 email | your email id
-accessKey | your access key(you will get it from account settings->API)
+accessKey | your access key(you will get it from Account Settings->API)